tonypilz/singleton/README.md

 So for the scope of `bar_test()` all calls to `global::instance<A>()` are directed to an instance of `A_mock`.
 After the end of the scope of `bar_test()` calls to  `global::instance<A>()` will end up in the original instance of `A`.

 ## How to Avoid Two-Phase Initialization
 On larger projects some of the global instances usually access each other during their construction.
-In the following example, a class `A` accesses globally an instance of type `B` during its construction and vice versa:
+In the following example, the constructor of type `A` accesses the global instance of type `B` and vice versa:

 ```cpp
 struct A{